hetznercloud/terraform-provider-hcloud/website/docs/d/firewall.html.md

 - `name` - (string) Name of the Firewall.
 - `rule` - (string)  Configuration of a Rule from this Firewall.
 - `labels` - (map) User-defined labels (key-value pairs)
+- `apply_to` - Configuration of the Applied Resources

 `rule` support the following fields:
 - `direction` - (Required, string) Direction of the Firewall Rule. `in`, `out`